alajemba-vik/gendright/README.md

 ### Setup

+- Clone or download the `gendright` repo to get the source code on your machine
-- You need an API key, and this can be created easily on Google AI Studio.
+- Get an API key: This can be created easily on [Google AI Studio](https://aistudio.google.com/apikey).
 The [docs](https://developer.android.com/ai/google-ai-client-sdk#generate-api-key) contain more info about this.
 - Create a gendright.properties file in the root of your project, and place your API key in that file with the variable name `geminiAPIkey`.
 This is how the end result should look like in the gendright.properties file:
     ```
     geminiAPIkey=[your API key]